Contraz/demosys-py/docs/source/quickstart.rst

 - The standard ``effect.py`` module containing a single ``Effect`` implementation
 - A local ``shaders`` directory for glsl shaders specific to the effect
 - A local ``textures`` directory for texture files specific to the effect

+Notice that the ``shaders`` and ``textures`` directory also has a sub-folder with the same name as the effect.
+This is because these directories are added to a global virtual directory and the only way to make these resources unique is to put it in a directory that is *hopefully* unique.

+This can of course be used in creative ways to also override resources on purpose.

 For the effect to be recognized by the system we need to add it ``EFFECTS`` in ``settings.py``.